AlaaAbdelfattah/ConsumeRestApiWithHttpClient/README.md

 4. All Example Use (application/json) ContentType verb

-5. All Example Use (application/json)A ccept verb
+5. All Example Use (application/json) Accept verb